whz991026/VeloRM/README.md

 ## Example

-The example can be found in vignette/doc.
+The example can be found in VeloRM code & scVelo.

 ## data
 (https://doi.org/10.6084/m9.figshare.28955183)